1995 Toshiba Classic

-The 1995 Toshiba Classic was a women's tennis tournament played on outdoor hard courts at the La Costa Resort and Spa in San Diego, California in the United States that was part of Tier II of the 1995 WTA Tour.
+The 1995 Toshiba Classic was a women's tennis tournament played on outdoor hard courts at the La Costa Resort and Spa in San Diego, California, United States that was part of Tier II of the 1995 WTA Tour.
 It was the 17th edition of the tournament and was held from July 31 through August 6, 1995.
 Second-seeded Conchita Martínez won the singles title and earned $79,5000 first-prize money.